-Project planning for proposed transmission line has been undertaken by Tata Consulting Engineer (Hereinafter referred to as "Design Consultant") based on desktop studies and a Detailed Project Report has been developed based on the same.
-Detailed field survey of the project components is currently being undertaken by Design Consultant.
-The present draft of the ESIA therefore considers the project configuration as has been outlined in Design Consultant's Report and impacts for the same has been accordingly assessed.
+- Project planning for proposed transmission line has been undertaken by Tata Consulting Engineers Limited (Hereinafter referred to as "Design Consultant") based on desktop studies and a Detailed Project Report has been developed based on the same.
+Detailed field survey of the project components like tower footing and the RoW is currently being undertaken by Design Consultant.
+The present draft of the ESIA therefore considers the project configuration as has been outlined in Design Consultant's Report and impacts for the same has been accordingly assessed. - ERM is in the process of engaging with the District Forest Department to find out the Tiger Reserve boundary (its ESZ) and Mahuadanr Wildlife Sanctuary.
+In case the site is located within Mahuadanr Wildlife Sanctuary of any other notified/designated Eco sensitive zone further assessment to determine specific impacts on ecosystem and biodiversity will be conducted.